nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Changed the way shortcodes were implemented from regexp to wordpress 'add shortcode' function

 = 0.1 =
-* Started by inproving the Wordpress 'Video Embedder Plugin' but now almost complete new code
+* Started by improving the Wordpress 'Video Embedder Plugin' but now complete new code

 == Upgrade Notice ==